PagerDuty/pd-oncall-chat-topic/README.md

     commands should work unless modified elsewhere (advanced config).
   - `make put-pd-key`
   - `make put-slack-key`
-5. Write Config to DynomoDB for which channels to update.
+5. Write Config to DynamoDB for which channels to update.
   - It is possible to use the AWS CLI for this (or finish [#4](https://github.com/PagerDuty/pd-oncall-chat-topic/issues/4) for ease of use)